 The Yates double sconces from Lamps Plus are a key feature in this bathroom.
 Not only do I love their design but the shine and size help fill the large wall.
 Having two sconces on either side of the mirror makes this room so light and bright… Important for my guests and Emma.

-I’ve placed another RH Lugarno train rack to hold the towels in this bathroom just above the toilet and right next to the bathtub for convenience.
-I found that I loved the one in the master so much our guests deserved one as well.
+I placed a RH Lugarno train rack to hold the towels in this bathroom just above the toilet and right next to the bathtub for convenience.
+I found that I loved the one in the master so much I wanted our guests to experience the convenience as well.

-Accessories always make a space… I went with a pretty toilet paper stand rather than drilling holes into my new vanity.
-I love this polished nickel Newberry piece from Restoration Hardware.
+Accessories always make a space… I placed a pretty toilet paper stand next to the toilet rather than drilling holes into my new vanity.
+I also love the polished nickel Newberry piece from Restoration Hardware.
 Extra rolls of TP is kept in a glass container right next to it for easy refills.

 You may remember from my Master Bath before and after (click here to see more) my favorite Brizo polished nickel faucet.
-I love it’s classic style and warm polished nickel shine so much I’ve placed it in all bathrooms in my home.
+I love it’s classic style and warm polished nickel shine so much that I placed this piece in all the bathrooms in my home.

 I found my rectangular mirror at Homegoods.
-It’s one of the prettiest I’ve seen for the price (just $99) and it’s narrower size fits perfectly behind the sconce shades which was so important.
+It’s one of the prettiest I have seen for the price (just $99) and it’s narrower size fits perfectly between the sconces.

 We are so happy with how this beautiful space has turned out… It just goes to show that any room can be made elegant and stylish without going crazy with color and design.
 Sometimes I find simple and clean is best when approaching small spaces.